 Staff will endeavour to encourage good attendance and punctuality through personal example.
 The school will employ a range of strategies to encourage good attendance and punctuality and, liaising closely with parents, will promptly investigate all absenteeism.
 Staff will respond to all absenteeism firmly and consistently.
 There is a daily review of attendance.
+The ELSA supports children for whom attendance may be a barrier to learning; identifying and supporting the child to overcome issues.

-A Designated Safeguarding Lead and a Pupil Premium Lead will meet regularly (at least once per term) with the Attendance Manager to review the attendance of all children.
+A Designated Safeguarding Lead, a Pupil Premium Lead and the ELSA will meet regularly (at least once per term) with the Attendance Manager to review the attendance of all children.
 It is the duty of the Attendance Manager to alert the Designated Safeguarding Lead to any child without previous concerns, for whom poor attendance may now be the first indicator of a cause for concern.